na-na-hi/renget/archive/localmodelslinks.md

 [EAT](https://github.com/cwx-worst-one/EAT)|Audio and speech classification
 |
 **Other**|
-[Floneum](https://github.com/floneum/floneum)|Graph/node editor for AI workflows with a focus on community made plugins [T-Ragx](https://github.com/rayliuca/T-Ragx)|Translation fine-tune method that works with RAG (glossaries) and preceding text [GenTranslate](https://github.com/YUCHEN005/GenTranslate)|Fine-tune of SeemlessM4T from N-best hypotheses dataset for MT and Speech-to-Text
+[T-Ragx](https://github.com/rayliuca/T-Ragx)|Translation fine-tune method that works with RAG (glossaries) and preceding text [GenTranslate](https://github.com/YUCHEN005/GenTranslate)|Fine-tune of SeemlessM4T from N-best hypotheses dataset for MT and Speech-to-Text
 [Dragon+](https://github.com/facebookresearch/dpr-scale/tree/main/dragon)|Dual-encoder based dense retriever for use with the RA-DIT FT approach with paired LLM